oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 in the film industry as colour grading.

 Manipulations exist as profiles of ICC type abstract profiles.
 They are use by CinePaint or Photoshop for instance.
-On osX they are part of the color management system ColorSync.
-Therefor I would think at least the ICC profile version could be included in Oyranos.
+On OS X they are part of the color management system ColorSync.
+Therefore I would think at least the ICC profile version could be included in Oyranos.

-Curves today used by CinePaint, Gimp and UFRaw are originally propriarity ones delivered with nicon and other software.
+Curves today used by CinePaint, Gimp and UFRaw are originally proprierity ones delivered with Nikon and other software.
 People translated them to use in these programs.
 The format is basically a response curve telling which intensities should come out for an given value.
 These curve files can contain single curves or curves for